-As of June 30, 2021, our net investment in TailFin Labs amounted to approximately \$61.5 million and is included in the long term portion of prepaid expenses and other assets on our consolidated balance sheet.
-We recorded equity in losses from TailFin Labs of approximately \$0.7 million and \$2.8 million for the three months ended June 30, 2021 and 2020, respectively, and \$2.3 million and \$2.9 million for the six months ended June 30, 2021 and 2020, respectively, and \$2.3 million and \$2.9 million for the six months ended June 30, 2021 and 2020, respectively, which are recorded as a component of other income and expense on our consolidated statement of operations.
-Total equity in losses also includes income and losses from other investments that are not material to these consolidated financial statements.
+As of March 31, 2022 and December 31, 2021, our net investment in TailFin Labs amounted to approximately \$94.4 million and \$61.5 million, respectively, and is included in the long term portion of prepaid expenses and other assets on our consolidated balance sheets.
+We recorded equity in losses from TailFin Labs of \$2.1 million and \$1.6 million for the three months ended March 31, 2022 and 2021, respectively, which are recorded as a component of other income and expense on our consolidated statement of operations.